nEv0dA/ReactDjango/README.md

 # ReactDjango

-Note: Python and pip is needed.
+Note: Python3 and pip are need to be installed on Windows.

 Required extensions
 1. Django